Fan Focus: Eric – November 3, 2002

 Do you have any interesting HP stories to share?

 But seeing the movie, I realized that there was a sort of potential here.
 It was bestowed in the movie all because of the books…Suddenly I felt this need to read on.
-I needed to find out if this whole series was really as good as everybody said, and had the same sort of humors and angers as the movie had.
+I needed to find out if this whole series was really as good as everybody said, and had the same sort of humor and anger as the movie had.

 I’ve typed the books onto my computer so I can read them on there now, too…I could read any favorite chapter of the first three books, and after CoS premieres in the theatres, I’ll be working on the Goblet computerization.
 I’ve also participated but sadly failed to win any of the contests or sweepstakes to win a trip to the US NYC premiere on Nov 13th.
 But I’ve spent so much time trying to enter, and even that I think should be worth a spot at the premiere…Too bad, though.
 It hasn’t.